consumptionof/cons-demo-store/README.md

 - The cashier's first name.
 - The customer's phone number.
 - The customer's birthdate.
+- The current amount paid with non-EBT sources.
+- The current amount paid with EBT.

 The store data table currently stores the following:
 - The store's ID number.